 - Sales reps don’t have clear performance standards to begin with.

 For organisations that utilise sales teams, failed training has perhaps the biggest impact on your bottom line.
 Training Industry found that for every $1800 spent on training, roughly $1500 of it does not produce tangible long-term benefits.

-The common thread in these issues is a lack of business direction.
+In short, the common thread in sales training-related issues is a lack of business direction.
 Considering sales should solely be a profit centre, it makes sense to centre it on a strategic tool like a sales capability framework.